Scenic sunset / sunrise shot at Head-Smashed-In Buffalo Jump

 Timeline

-The Sustainable Journeys from Prairie to Pacific Corridor project, which started in June 2023 and will wrap up at the end of December 2023, involves three co-created deliverables:
+The Sustainable Journeys from Prairie to Pacific Corridor project, which started in June 2023 and was completed in December 2023, is now at its implementation stage.
+A dedicated corridor team is now leading the implementation with Destination Canada’s support.

 1. Corridor Strategy: Existing strategies will be incorporated to define the vision for the entire corridor, align resources, and engage stakeholders.